Saint Petersburg: Contemporary era (1991–present)

-On 12 June 1991, simultaneously with the first Russian presidential elections, the city authorities arranged for the mayoral elections and a referendum upon the city's name, when the name reverted to Saint Petersburg.
-The turnout was 65%; 66.13% of the total count of votes went to Anatoly Sobchak, who became the first directly elected mayor of the city.
+On 12 June 1991, simultaneously with the first Russian SFSR presidential elections, the city authorities arranged for the mayoral elections and a referendum on the city's name, when the original name Saint Petersburg was restored.
+66% of the total count of votes went to Anatoly Sobchak, who became the first directly elected mayor of the city.

-Meanwhile, economic conditions started to deteriorate as the country tried to adapt to major changes.
+Meanwhile, economic conditions started to deteriorate as the country's people tried to adapt to major changes.
 For the first time since the 1940s, food rationing was introduced, and the city received humanitarian food aid from abroad.
 This dramatic time was depicted in photographic series of Russian photographer Alexey Titarenko.
 Economic conditions began to improve only at the beginning of the 21st century.
-In 1995 a northern section of the Kirovsko-Vyborgskaya Line of the Saint Petersburg Metro was cut off by underground flooding, creating a major obstacle to the city development for almost ten years.
-On 13 June 1996 Saint Petersburg, alongside Leningrad Oblast and Tver Oblast, signed a power-sharing agreement with the federal government, granting it autonomy.
+In 1995, a northern section of the Kirovsko-Vyborgskaya Line of the Saint Petersburg Metro was cut off by underground flooding, creating a major obstacle to the city development for almost ten years.
+On 13 June 1996, Saint Petersburg, alongside Leningrad Oblast and Tver Oblast, signed a power-sharing agreement with the federal government, granting it autonomy.
 This agreement was abolished on 4 April 2002.

 In 1996, Vladimir Yakovlev defeated Anatoly Sobchak in the elections for the head of the city administration.
 The title of the city head was changed from "mayor" to "governor".
-In 2000 Yakovlev won re-election.
+In 2000, Yakovlev won re-election.
 His second term expired in 2004; the long-awaited restoration of the broken subway connection was expected to finish by that time.
-But in 2003 Yakovlev suddenly resigned, leaving the governor's office to Valentina Matviyenko.
+But in 2003, Yakovlev suddenly resigned, leaving the governor's office to Valentina Matviyenko.

-The law on election of the City Governor was changed, breaking the tradition of democratic election by universal suffrage.
-In 2006 the city legislature re-approved Matviyenko as governor.
+The law on the election of the City Governor was changed, breaking the tradition of democratic election by universal suffrage that started in 1991.
+In 2006, the city legislature re-approved Matviyenko as governor.
 Residential building had intensified again; real-estate prices inflated greatly, which caused many new problems for the preservation of the historical part of the city.